Dendroctonus valens: Host range

 In North America, this bark beetle attacks white fir (Abies concolor) and various species of spruce (Picea) and pine (Pinus).
 In China it mainly attacks Manchurian red pine (Pinus tabuliformis) and sometimes Chinese white pine (Pinus armandii).
-Evidence that a tree has been attacked is provided by "pitch tubes" on the trunk; these appear at the holes made by the beetles and are formed of a mixture of resin and frass, varying in colour according to the species of the tree.
-Attacked trees exhibit shortened needles, poor retention of needles, poor growth, a sparse crown and dead branches.
-They may also show changes in the colour of the needles, which progressively change from green to yellowish-green, yellow, chestnut and red, by which time the tree has died.
+On tree stumps or recently dead trees, beetle presence is marked by the frass they produce mixed with dried resin; these structures are known as “pitch tubes”.
+These pitch tubes vary in color depending on the species of beetle in this family.
+Infected trees have shortened needles that are poorly retained, stunted growth, a sparse crown, and dead branches.
+Additionally, needle color progressively changes from green to yellowish-green, yellow, chestnut and red, at which point the tree will be classified as dead.

 Life cycle

-In the southern parts of this beetle's native range, it may be active all year and there may be one or two overlapping generations.
-In more northerly regions, it may be active from May to October and have a single generation each year, or larvae may take more than a year to mature.
-On living trees, the beetles excavate a hole within a metre or two of the ground.
-On stumps or recently dead trees, the presence of the beetles can be seen from the frass they produce which is mixed with dried resin.
-On successfully reaching the cambium layer, a pair of beetles mate and the female excavates a vertical gallery, on one side of which she lays her eggs in small clusters.
-The beetles continue to enlarge their galleries.
+In the southern parts of its geographic range, D. valens can be active all year with multiple generations being present in a population at once.
+Further north, these beetles are active from May to October and only have a single generation each year; in these regions, larvae can take more than a year to mature.
+On living trees, the beetles excavate a hole within a meter or two off the ground.
+Upon successfully reaching the cambium layer, a pair of beetles mate and the female excavates a vertical gallery, on one side of which she lays her eggs in small clusters.
+The beetles continue to enlarge their galleries while the eggs incubate.
 When the eggs hatch, the larvae tunnel out a large communal gallery in the phloem and cambium which becomes filled with frass.
 When they have completed their development, after two months or more, they pupate in individual cells in this chamber, or in short side galleries.
 The rate of development is dependent on the temperature.
-Galleries can be formed in the lower part of the trunk and the upper part of the root system, and it in the roots that the beetles hibernate in the winter.
-With the arrival of warmer weather in spring, the beetles bore their way out of the trunk and disperse, finding suitable host trees by detecting the ethanol, monoterpenes and pheromones produced.
+Galleries can span from the lower parts of the tree trunks into the upper parts of the root system and beetles inhabiting northern regions will go into the roots to hibernate in the winter months.
+With the arrival of warmer weather in spring, the beetles bore their way out of the trunk and disperse, finding suitable host trees by detecting the ethanol, monoterpenes and pheromones.